 Check out more universities with English-taught Masters in Germany.

-- Check if your qualifications match those accepted by your choice university by contacting the university’s international office.
-You will need a Hochschulzugangsberechtigung (HZB) (higher education entrance qualification) or equivalent to be admitted.
-Check required qualifications for some countries outside the EU.
+Check if you meet the admission requirements of your chosen German university by contacting the university’s international office.
+You will need a higher education entrance qualification (Hochschulzugangsberechtigung – HZB) or equivalent to be admitted.

-- Admission in German universities is based on high school grade point average (GPA) - the higher your score, the greater the chances to be admitted to your dream university in Germany.
+Admission at German universities is based on the high school grade point average (GPA).
+The higher your score, the greater the chances of being admitted at your dream university.

 Where to apply?